Building the Internet of Agents with z402

 We believe that an internet native protocol should have the following characteristics.

-- No protocol fees: the protocol itself should be free to use.
-There could be some fees due to the technology used to make the transaction possible tho (blockchain for instance).
+- No protocol fees: the protocol itself should not charge any fees.
+There could be some processing fees due to the technology used to settle transactions (blockchain for instance).

-- No central control: the protocol shouldn't be controlled by any individual or organization with conflicts of interest.
+- No central control: the protocol shouldn't be controlled by any individual or organization with conflicts of interest, the same holds for the technology used to settle payments.

 - Integrated with HTTP: the protocol should be implemented in HTTP using the 402 status code, as per the 1997's original spec.

-- Transactions have with no minimum (or very low): it must be possible to make subcent transactions.
+- Transactions have no minimum (or very low): it must be possible to make subcent transactions.

-- Scalable: the payment protocol should be able to scale almost without limit, like the internet itself.
+- As scalable as the internet: the payment protocol should be able to scale almost without limit, like the internet itself.

 - As fast as the internet: the payment protocol shouldn't introduce any delay due to the protocol itself.
 When making a transaction as an HTTP request, it should be immediately clear that the transaction is valid and there should be no need of triggering more network requests.